The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 Insured persons residing in Switzerland:

-• Reducing your franchise: 30 November
+• Reducing your deductible: 30 November

-• Increasing your franchise: 31 December
+• Increasing your deductible: 31 December

 Adults